 Acupuncture Congress 2018 Meeting & Hospitality

-Dublin was the most handsome Georgian city of the British Empire and a fine reflection of the aspirations of its most privileged citizens.
+Dublin is the most handsome Georgian city of the British Empire and a fine reflection of the aspirations of its most privileged citizens.
 Dublin, capital of the Republic of Ireland, is on Ireland’s east coast at the mouth of the River Liffey and bordered to the South by the Wicklow Mountains.
 The city has an urban area population of 1,173,179.
 The population of the Greater Dublin Area, as of 2016, was 1,904,806 people.Visiting Dublin is like taking a great big breath of fresh air.
 Dublin was voted Europe's fourth most popular city break destination, behind London, Paris and Rome and is one of the friendliest capital cities in the world.
 Dublin's elegant Georgian architecture makes it one of Europe's most attractive capitals.
 As of 2010, Dublin was listed by the Globalization and World Cities Research Network (GaWC) as a global city, with a ranking of "Alpha", which places it amongst the top thirty cities in the world.

 Culture & Entertainment